 To truly define online safety, it is also necessary to include safety measures and additional tools that can provide extra protection, features like encrypted communication, two-factor authentication, and robust privacy settings.
 The wider view as detailed on this Wiki is to always promote the need for technology and good habits to work in unison.

 The definition of internet safety is more than just technical; it also extends to the personal.
-When unsafe behaviour is executed online, it could lead to:
+When unsafe behavior is executed online, it could lead to:

 In a civil society, unsafe digital practices can affect more than just individuals.
 Businesses are open to things like targeted attacks and attempts to exploit weaknesses within their networks.
 Even just a single breach can cause outward ripples that damage trust and create long-lasting consequences.